oxanadunav/BDC/README.md

 # BDC
-Course report for Database II: Control structures in MSSSQL and Oracle
+Course project for Database II: Control structures in MSSSQL and Oracle